AWEEKJ/django-docker/README.md

 DB_SERVICE and DB_PORT are used in docker-compose.yml and Dockerfile, so recommend not to change.

+When upload project to github or whatever, make sure to add `.env` to `.gitignore`

 2. Set Domain name in `nginx/nginx.conf`

 ```bash